Witness: Passing the Torch of Holocaust Memory to New Generations: Summary

-The initial chapter opens with an examination by witnesses and a summary of the Holocaust historical context.
+The initial chapter opens with an examination by witnesses and a summary of the context, the history of the Jews during World War II.
 The subsequent chapter is dedicated to the principal death camps located in Poland (Auschwitz, Treblinka, Majdanek, and Belzec), where systematic extermination occurred.
 The third chapter emphasizes acts of resistance amidst the Holocaust.
 Chapter four provides witnesses testimony about survival.
-The fifth chapter centers on the significance of survivors and the role of students in perpetuating the legacy of remembrance.
-The concluding chapter advocates for a dedication to fostering a new generation of witnesses through multiple avenues including Holocaust studies.
+The fifth chapter centers on the significance of survivors and the role of students in perpetuating Holocaust education and remembrance.
+The concluding chapter advocates for a dedication to fostering a new generation of witnesses through multiple avenues, including Holocaust studies.

-The book has an interactive feature where the survivors, liberators, and Righteous Among the Nations featured in the book, include an invisible link embedded on their image.
-When their image is accessed with a smart phone or other device, the reader is taken to an excerpt of their video testimony on USC Shoah Foundation Institute for Visual History and Education (created by Steven Spielberg) or March of the Living Digital Archive Project websites.
+The book includes interactive content via digital watermark links embedded in certain images of survivors, liberators, and Righteous Among the Nations.
+When scanned using a smartphone, the links direct readers to excerpts of video testimony on the USC Shoah Foundation Institute for Visual History and Education (created by Steven Spielberg) or March of the Living Digital Archive Project websites.

 There is an afterword in the revised edition by Steven Spielberg, while the preface includes contributions from Pope Francis, Pope John Paul II and Barack Obama.
-In the afterword, Spielberg speaks to the survivors, stating; "Your stories are safe with us.
+In the afterword, Spielberg tells survivors, "Your stories are safe with us.
 They remind us not only of your steadfast courage but also that the days ahead will be filled with light and hope."